streathamchess/streathamchess.github.io/calendar/index.md

-Below is our calendar for the 2022/23 season.
+Below is our calendar for the 2023/24 season.
+It is incomplete: fixture dates for matches in the Croydon League and the London League's Eastman Cup will be added when known.

 Our free weekly chess sessions at Streatham Library are held every Tuesday throughout the year (excluding bank holidays) 16:30 to 19:30.

 You can view upcoming events in Week, Month or Agenda view by clicking on the menu bar on the right.
 Just click on an event to call up further information.

 <iframe src="https://calendar.google.com/calendar/embed?height=600&wkst=1&bgcolor=%23ffffff&ctz=Europe%2FLondon&src=aGQ3MmNyMDZnOG1ybDQ1cGlvZmxqbHM3Y3NAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ&color=%23E67C73" style="border:solid 1px #777" width="800" height="600" frameborder="0" scrolling="no"></iframe>